 executed by a client or during the

-causes the server and the container to stop and then restart.
+server and the container to stop and then restart.

 Support for server restart is available for MySQL